nt4f04uNd/sweyer/CONTRIBUTING.md

 VSCode workspace is already configured to use 120 line break automatically.

+Android Studio's default formatter unfortunately adds its own rules beyond regular `flutter format`, so please only use the `Reformat Code with 'dart format'` action for formatting.

-To run it manually, use this command
+To run it from console, use this command

 ```flutter format -l 120 .```